 1) Well over a decades worth of experience in placing and restoring simple to complex dental implant cases.

 2) We only use the best most well known implant systems from Germany (Dentsply Ankylos & Astra Ev).

-4) On site 3D CT scanner, sinus lifting, grafting and all surgery done at our clinic so no need to travel elsewhere for your treatment.
+4) 3D CT scanner, sinus lifting, grafting and all surgery done at our clinic so no need to travel elsewhere for your treatment.

 5) All procedures performed painlessly under local anaesthetic.
 Sedation can be arranged (subject to availability).

-6) All cases digitally scanned so no more messy impressions.
+6) All cases are digitally scanned and planned so no more messy impressions and improved accuracy.

 7) Finance and payment plans available on request and subject to terms and conditions.

 8) All implant placements are surgically precision guided to ensure the best and most accurate placement.